joemar30/CRUD-APP/README.md

 Font Awesome for beautiful icons# StockManager - Full Stack CRUD Application

-[Previous content remains the same...]

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the (LICENSE) file for details.

-## 👨‍💻 Development

-[Rest of the content remains the same...]